 If Ablon and MGH were going to explain things transparently – pure, unadulterated honesty, in other words — here’s what it would say on the Think:Kids website:

-The Collaborative Problem Solving approach was originated by Dr. Ross Greene in his book The Explosive Child.
+The Collaborative Problem Solving approach was originated by Dr. Ross Greene and first described in his book The Explosive Child, published in 1998.
 In 2008, when Massachusetts General Hospital demanded that Dr. Greene relinquish his intellectual property to the hospital, he refused.
 He made clear at the time that the fidelity of the CPS model, not money, was his primary concern.
 He wanted oversight of what was being done with his work and who was doing it, something to which MGH would not agree.
 In federal court, MGH won trademark ownership of “Collaborative Problem Solving,” and prohibited Dr. Greene from continuing to refer to his model by that name.
-Neither Stuart Ablon, the current Director of Think:Kids, nor MGH had anything to do with originating the Collaborative Problem Solving approach, but use that name to market a variant of Dr. Greene’s work through MGH’s Think:Kids program.
-They are doing so without Dr. Greene’s consent.
+Neither Stuart Ablon, the current Director of Think:Kids, nor MGH had anything to do with originating the Collaborative Problem Solving approach, but still use that name to market a variant of Dr. Greene’s work through MGH’s Think:Kids program.
+We are doing so without Dr. Greene’s consent and without explaining why Dr. Greene is no longer associated with our program.

-So, back to our original question: as it relates to disinformation or misinformation, which best characterizes Ablon is being referred to as co-originator of the Collaborative Problem Solving approach?
+So, back to our original question: as it relates to disinformation or misinformation, which best characterizes Ablon being referred to as co-originator of the Collaborative Problem Solving approach and failing to acknowledge the true originator?

 You make the call.